-To say the least, while developing this recipe, I had one of those “Ah hah!” moments.
-After making my Gluten Free Croissants Recipe, I never wanted to make pastry dough again.
+To say the least, while developing this recipe, I had one of those “Ah-hah!” moments.
+After making my Gluten Free Croissants Recipe, I never wanted to make puff pastry or croissant dough ever again.
 I used Julia Child’s croissant recipe which takes a very long time to make.
-This recipe may be made in one day, actually a couple of hours if you use the cream cheese filling or canned pie filling.
+Luckily, I found a shortcut, and this recipe may be made in one day, actually, a couple of hours if you use the cream cheese filling or canned pie filling.

 The dough is full of flaky layers.
-Be sure to out the photos below.
+Be sure to check out the below photos.
 It’s my day off; so no fancy photos today.
 Sorry!
 If you need step-by-step photos, just let me know, and I will add more.

 - 1 recipe Gluten Free Puffed Pastry

-- Line a baking sheet with parchment paper or a silicone mat and set aside.
+- When you are ready to make them, line a baking sheet with parchment paper or a silicone mat; set aside.
 (If baking the full batch at one time, you will need additional baking sheets.
-Just be sure to use a cool baking sheet each time.)
+Just be sure to use a cold baking sheet each time.)

-- In a cup, whisk egg yolk with milk and store in the refrigerator until ready to use.
+- In a cup, whisk the egg yolk with milk to make the egg wash and store in the refrigerator until ready to use.

-- Generously dust a rolling surface with potato or cornstarch.
+- Generously dust a rolling surface with potato starch or cornstarch.
 Transfer dough to rolling surface.
-Unfold the puffed pastry dough and cut into thirds.
-(If you stored the dough in the refrigerator for two days like I did, it will break apart at the fold lines on its own.)
+Unfold the puff pastry dough and cut into thirds.

 - Using a rolling pin, pound out one sheet of dough before rolling it out.
-(This prevents the thin layers from cracking, especially when refrigerated for days.)
-Roll dough out to 1/8-inch thick, while keeping other two pieces of dough in the refrigerated.
-Trim off uneven edges of rolled dough and cut into squares, approximately 5 x 5 or 6 x 6-inches.
+(This prevents the thin layers from cracking.)
+Roll dough to 1/8-inch thick while keeping the other two pieces of dough in the refrigerator.
+Trim off uneven edges of dough and cut into squares, approximately 4 x 4-inches.

-- Add filling starting at one of the corners to the opposite corner.
+- Add filling diagonally, from one corner to the opposite corner.
 Fold one of the corners without any filling towards the center.
-Brush the top of that corner with egg wash.
-Brush the the other corner prior to folding it over.
-Fold it over and press down to seal.
+Brush the top of that corner with egg wash, as well as the other corner.
+Fold over the second corner and press down to seal.

 - Refrigerate uncovered for 20 minutes.